awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-from-instance.md

 # Creating an Auto Scaling Group Using an EC2 Instance<a name="create-asg-from-instance"></a>

-When you create an Auto Scaling group, you must specify the information needed to configure the Auto Scaling instances and the minimum number of instances your group must maintain at all times\.
+When you create an Auto Scaling group, you must specify the necessary information to configure the Amazon EC2 instances, the subnets for the instances, and the initial number of instances\.

-To configure Auto Scaling instances, you can specify a launch configuration, a launch template, or an EC2 instance\.
+To configure Amazon EC2 instances, you can specify a launch configuration, a launch template, or an EC2 instance\.
 The following procedure demonstrates how to create an Auto Scaling group using an EC2 instance\.
 To use a launch configuration or a launch template, see [Creating an Auto Scaling Group Using a Launch Configuration](create-asg.md) or [Creating an Auto Scaling Group Using a Launch Template](create-asg-launch-template.md)\.

 When you create an Auto Scaling group using an EC2 instance, Amazon EC2 Auto Scaling creates a launch configuration for you and associates it with the Auto Scaling group\.
-This launch configuration has the same name as the Auto Scaling group, and it derives its attributes, such as AMI ID, instance type, and Availability Zone, from the specified instance\.
+This launch configuration has the same name as the Auto Scaling group, and it derives its attributes from the specified instance, such as AMI ID, instance type, and Availability Zone\.

 **Limitations**
 The following are limitations when creating an Auto Scaling group from an EC2 instance: